siggame/Joueur.lua/README.md

 #### make

-There is a `Makefile` provided, but it is empty as Lua is an intepreted language.
+There is a `Makefile` provided, but it is empty as Lua is an interpreted language.
 If you want to add `make` steps feel free to, but you may want to check with an Arena dev to make sure the Arena has the packages you need to use in `make`.